Skip to main content

 On our journey toward less harmful DWR finishes, that was one of several disappointing experiences before finally landing where Patagonia is now.
 As of Fall 2024, 99 percent of Patagonia’s fabric, by weight, with water-repellent chemistries is made without PFAS.

-By 2025, all our DWR finishes will be made without PFAS.
+For Spring 2025 and beyond, all our new styles are made without intentionally added PFAS.
 That goal coincides with restrictions on the use of PFAS in California and New York.
 There are also proposed limitations in several other states and the European Union.
 (PFAS, which stands for per- and polyfluoroalkyl substances, is the latest terminology for this wide class of chemicals.
 If your Patagonia gear is made without PFAS, it’s also made without PFCs, PFOS and PFOA.)

 It’s taken more than 15 years to get where we are today.
 Scheff and her colleagues say we’re close to calling this done.
 Others say it’s about damn time.
 What’s indisputable is that getting here without PFAS and without compromising performance was harder than we imagined and provided important, humbling lessons.